CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/U74CvhPR16E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In each section of this manual, you can find an overview of each service's key features and limitations.
+You can find an overview of each service's key features and limitations in each section of this manual.
 Technical knowledge or expertise is optional for SD services, and step-by-step instructions and video tutorials are provided.
 Specific sections are marked as *advanced* if programming skills are required.
 Quick technical suggestions are available in the troubleshooting table.

 ## Compliance with data protection regulations

 Sensitive data is data that needs to be protected against unauthorized access.
-Protection of data may be required due to legal or ethical reasons, issues pertaining to personal privacy, and proprietary considerations.
+Data protection may be required due to legal or ethical reasons, personal privacy, and proprietary considerations.

 Sensitive data includes: